mikeyGlitz/dev-to-blog/posts/developing-an-api.md

   - tutorial
   - elastic
   - postgres
-series: Developing a GraphQL service
+series: Developing a GraphQL API with Go
 cover_image: ''
 canonical_url: null
-published: false
+published: True
 id: 1309557
 ---
 Welcome to the second entry in our multi-part blog series on building a powerful application with Go!
 In our previous post, we laid the foundation by creating a Go-based project skeleton using GitLab, Docker, and Go-based linting and build tools.
 Now, we're ready to delve deeper into the development process and explore three crucial topics: creating an application configuration with envconfig, integrating a data persistence layer with Gorm, and indexing data with OpenSearch.